isawesom3/tip-calculator/README.md

 made from JS, HTML, and CSS
   and finally the only way to get to it is a link.

+### howToUse

+how to use it:
+type in the price of ur meal.
+then press calculate!
+itlle give u the a 15% tip (or if u changed the percent then watever that is) and tell u the new price of ur meal (if u use the tip)

 #### theLink:
 https://jsfiddle.net/harmlesspotato/q06wu5rv/47/
 sorry